 - Disproportionate Retribution: Meta-example.
-Kozelek and RHP were thrown off their label by 4AD head Ivo-Watts Russell over a guitar solo.
+Kozelek and Red House Painters were thrown off their label over a guitar solo.

-- Misblamed: Ivo-Watts Russell is often blamed for the dumping of RHP off of the 4AD label, but, in actuality, it was actually the badly managed American branch of the label that made the decision.
-Russell later made the remark that the dropping of the band was one of the label's "biggest mistakes", cluing us in that it was probably because of Warner Bros.
+- Misblamed: 4AD founder Ivo-Watts Russell is often blamed for the dumping of Red House Painters off of the label, but, in actuality, it was actually the company's badly managed American branch that made the decision.
+Russell later remarked that dropping the band was one of the label's "biggest mistakes," cluing us in that it was probably because of Warner (Bros.)
 Records, 4AD's American distributor at the time, that the band suffered the blow.

 - Rearrange the Song: The three covers on this album were reworked to the point where they were nearly unrecognizable to their originals.

 - "All Mixed Up": Originally by The Cars, the song was known for being the finale of their classic Self-Titled Album.
 The song originally sounded epic and haunting, but in the hands of Kozelek, it takes on a whole new level of sentimentality that the original never had.